Developing National Standards

 The standards development process consists of the following steps:

 - The creation of a working group for Standard Setting, responsible for defining its own documented standard-setting procedures tailored to the national context.
 A complaints and appeals mechanism must be designed at this stage to enable the impartial resolution of any issues that may arise.
 The working group works on the principle of consensus.

 - Once created, the working group will announce the start of the standards development process.
 It will issue regular updates on progress to enable engagement by interested stakeholders at any or all stages of the process and to keep all interested parties fully informed of proceedings.

 - Once the working group has agreed a draft standard, it will initiate a 60-day national-level public consultation to seek further inputs and comments.
 Following the consultation period, the working group will publicly communicate information on changes and amendments resulting from this process.

 - Pilot testing of national standards is another required element, with lessons learned being incorporated into the standards.

 - Following this phase of development, the standards are finalized for implementation.

 - The standards must be formally approved based on the evidence of consensus within this working group.

 The requirements for stakeholder involvement in the standard development process and for consensus by stakeholders in the approval of all standards make PEFC unique in the world of forest certification.

 Standards development doesn't stop once stop once a national standard has been finalized.
-PEFC requires and implements 5-year revisions of national standards.
+We require and implement 5-year revisions of national standards.
 Consequently, PEFC recognition of national standards is time-limited, with national systems being required to apply for re-endorsement.

 This allows for continuous improvement of standards through the integration of new scientific research, experience and best practices.
 Equally important, however, it encourages permanent ongoing dialogue among stakeholders, thereby enhancing understanding, support and development of the concept of sustainable forest management at national level.